codefresh-io/docs.codefresh.io/_docs/getting-started/ci-codefresh.md

 Security scans
 Code quality  -->

-Work in progress
+Codefresh is a Continuous Integration/Delivery solution.
+This article reviews CI concepts and how Codefresh supports and implements them.

 ## Code compilation

-The most basic function of a CI system is to compile/package source code.
-Codefresh is agnostic as far as the programming language you use.
-Codefresh can work equally well with compiled languages (Java, Go, C/C++) as well as interpreted languages (Python, PHP, Ruby etc)
+The basic function of a CI system is to compile/package source code.
+As far as programming languages are concerned, Codefresh is language-agnostic.
+Codefresh works equally well with compiled languages (Java, Go, C/C++), as well as interpreted languages (Python, PHP, Ruby).

 The only requirement is that you either use an existing Docker image as a step in your pipeline or create your own with the exact versions of tools that you need.